holistics/dbml/README.md

     // order_items refer to items from that order

-### Metadata Notes
+### Metadata Column Notes
-You can add notes to your field, so you can easily refer to it when hovering over the field in the diagram canvas.
+You can add notes to your columns, so you can easily refer to it when hovering over the column in the diagram canvas.

     column_name column_type [note: 'replace text here']
 Example,